MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-1-Federal-Acquisition-Regulation/subchapter-H-Clauses-Forms/part-52-Solicitation-Provisions-Contract-Clauses/subpart-52.2-Text-Provisions-Clauses/section-52.219-14.md

 ##### 52.219-14 Limitations on Subcontracting. #####

-Link to an amendment published at 87 FR 58226, Sept.
-23, 2022.

 As prescribed in 19.507(e), insert the following clause:

-Limitations on Subcontracting (SEP 2021)
+Limitations on Subcontracting (OCT 2022)

 (a) This clause does not apply to the unrestricted portion of a partial set-aside.

 (b) *Definition.
-Similarly situated entity,* as used in this clause, means a first-tier subcontractor, including an independent contractor, that -
+Similarly situated entity,* as used in this clause, means a first-tier subcontractor, including an independent contractor, that—

 (1) Has the same small business program status as that which qualified the prime contractor for the award (*e.g.,* for a small business set-aside contract, any small business concern, without regard to its socioeconomic status); and

 (2) Is considered small for the size standard under the North American Industry Classification System (NAICS) code the prime contractor assigned to the subcontract.

-(c) *Applicability.* This clause applies only to -
+(c) *Applicability.* This clause applies only to—

 (1) Contracts that have been set aside for any of the small business concerns identified in 19.000(a)(3);